Darvaz (region): History

 During this period Darvaz was ruled by a confederation of brothers, all sons of a Shah Gharibullah.
 (Ghulamov lists these brothers as Tughma Shah, Mansur Khan, 'Aziz Khan, Shahrukh Mirza, Sa'adat Shah, and Sultan Mahmud.)
 These brothers allied themselves with the rulers of Shughnan against Mir Sultan Shah.
 In 1749, they defeated the Mir at Gharjvin and took a large portion of his army, including his brother Burhan al-Din into captivity.

 He was forced to send a peace delegation, led by a high-ranking religious leader named Mulla 'Azim Akhund Mufti, to Darvaz to plead for their release.

 While there, Mulla joined a religious discussion among the nobles and 'ulama of the court and was able to show off his intellect.
 Tughma Shah quickly took a liking to him and agreed to his request to release the captives.

 During the 19th century it was still seen as a stable principality.
 In the 1820s and 1830s, Karategin was unified with Darvaz.

-In the 1830s, Mohammad Murad Beg attempted to conquer the principality, but these attacks were unsuccessful and only encouraged the ruler of Darvaz to counter-raid, as the principality had a strong army compared to its neighbors.
+In the 1830s, Muhammad Murad Beg attempted to conquer the principality, but these attacks were unsuccessful and only encouraged the ruler of Darvaz to counter-raid, as the principality had a strong army compared to its neighbors.
 In 1839 the ruler of Khoqand, Madali Khan, conquered both Karategin and Darvaz and forced Sultan Mahmud to pay tribute.
 However, it soon regained its independence.
 During the rule of Isma'il Shah from 1845 to 1863, Karategin and Shughnan were turned into protectorates and the bekdoms of Kulab and Hisar became its tributaries.